The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Integrate your project with Continuous Integration (CI) to automatically rebuild your documentation whenever changes are made:

-• GitLab CI/CD: Similar to GitHub, you can configure GitLab CI pipelines to handle automatic updates.
+• GitLab CI/CD: similarly to GitHub, you can configure GitLab CI pipelines to handle automatic updates.

 6. Customize and Build Documentation